Red Election: Casting

 In May 2021, Nordic Entertainment Group announced that Stephen Dillane, Lydia Leonard, James D'Arcy, Kobna Holdbrook-Smith, Lorraine Burroughs, and Victoria Carmen Sonne had been cast in the drama with Sonne and Leonard as the lead spy duo.

 Filming

 The series and cast announcements dropped just as production wrapped.
 It had originally begun in 2020, but was shut down after only two weeks due to the COVID-19 pandemic.
 Filming was able to resume after six months.
 Principal photography took place in Ireland.

 Release

 A trailer was released on 23 September 2021.
 The 10-part series premiered on NENT Group's streaming platform Viaplay in Nordic countries.
 A+E Networks International are responsible for international distribution.
 The series premiered on Ovation TV in the United States starting August 6, 2022 as part of the "Mystery Alley" crime drama mystery-themed Saturday night block.

 The series premiered on public television channel SBS Television in Australia on 28 October 2021.

-The series was added to the Disney plus line up in October 2022 in UK and Ireland.
+The series was added to the Disney+ line up in October 2022 in UK and Ireland.